sveltejs/kit/documentation/docs/09-seo.md

 #### AMP

-An unfortunate reality of modern web development is that it is sometimes necessary to create an [AMP](https://amp.dev/) version of your site.
+An unfortunate reality of modern web development is that it is sometimes necessary to create an [Accelerated Mobile Pages](https://amp.dev/) (AMP) version of your site.
 In SvelteKit this can be done by setting the [`amp`](/docs/configuration#amp) config option, which has the following effects:

 - Client-side JavaScript, including the router, is disabled
 - Styles are concatenated into `<style amp-custom>`, and the [AMP boilerplate](https://amp.dev/boilerplate/) is injected